-The APR for your small business loan is calculated to represent the total cost of your loan on an annual basis.
-If you’re taking out a loan to fund your company’s growth, make sure you consider the small business loan APR as part of the overall cost.
+The APR for your small business loan represents the total cost of your loan on an annual basis.
+If you’re taking out a loan to fund your company’s growth, it’s crucial to weigh the small business loan APR as part of the overall cost.
 If you want to learn more about typical business loan APR rates, keep reading to learn how you can prepare for this part of the application process.

 - American Express: 6.98% to 19.97%